AndyLeeProjects/vocab_learning_algorithm/README.md

 ### 3. Connect to Oxford Dictionary API
 Although there exists a PyDictionary module that allows direct retrieval of vocabularies, connecting to the Oxford Dictionary API provides a broader range of words and definitions.
 Also, the Oxford Dictionary generates vocab examples that will help comprehend the word's meaning.

-### 4. Write Smart (Vocabluary) Suggesting Algorithm
+### 4. Write Smart (Vocabulary) Suggesting Algorithm
 These are some of the **conditions & procedures** when suggesting vocabularies:
 - Sort the vocabularies with minimum counts(exposures) so that suggestions are not clustered
 - Eliminate redundant or consecutive suggestions
+- Find an appropriate number of vocabularies to suggest
+    - Depending on how many vocabs are on the waiting list, the number of suggestions will change accordingly
+    - The reason for not having a fixed number of suggestions is to prevent the cloggage of too many vocabularies on the waitlist.
-- Suggest a total of 15 vocabularies a day divided into 3 sections: morning, afternoon, and night
+- Suggest vocabularies a day divided into three sections: morning, afternoon, and night
 - Add the number of exposure by one every time each vocabulary is exposed to my brain
-- Update above changes to the Notion Vocabulary database
+- Update the above changes to the Notion Vocabulary database
 - Record the vocabulary input date and the date when I checked the memorization completed box for further analysis